cloudquery/cloudquery/website/pages/docs/advanced-topics/managing-incremental-tables.md

     connection_string: "${CONNECTION_STRING}"
 ```

-A special `@@plugin.<plugin-name>.<property-name>` syntax is used to reference a property from another plugin.
+A special `@@plugins.<plugin-name>.<property-name>` syntax is used to reference a property from another plugin.
 In this case, the `connection` property from the PostgreSQL plugin is being referenced.
 Note that here the `connection` refers to the gRPC connection to the destination plugin, automatically inferred after the destination plugin is started, not the connection string to the destination database itself.

-Sometimes it may be desirable to use a different state backend than the destination.
-For example, if the destination is a data warehouse, it may be desirable to use a separate database as the state backend.
-In this case, a different destination configuration can be referenced.
+Sometimes it may be useful to use a different state backend than the destination.
+For example, if the destination is a data warehouse that only supports `append` mode, a separate database can be used as the state backend.
 For example, the following configuration writes AWS data to BigQuery, but stores state in a local SQLite database:

 ```yaml
 kind: source